 The Company Credit Database focuses mainly on the financial aspects of a business.
 Depending on your subscription you will gain either partial or full access to the financial information of millions of companies in over 230 countries.

-Created for the use of debt collection, finance, credit and KYC reporting, this database gives finance professionals such as credit managers, salespeople, financial analysts, and insurers an understanding of a company's economic activity.
+Created for the use of debt collection, finance, credit and KYC reporting, this company database gives finance professionals such as credit managers, salespeople, financial analysts, and insurers an understanding of a company's economic activity.
 Discover the credit risk, size, turnover, and locations for businesses within the MENA region.

 Person Identification Database